Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 June 25, 1968: Capt.
 Charles B. Coltrin ejected safely after his Skyhawk (BuNo 147804) was hit by .50 caliber ground fire while attacking an automatic weapons position near Khe Sanh.
 The aircraft went out of control and was recovered by helicopter.

 October 21, 1968: Capt.
-David A. Wellman landed at Chu Lai just after dark on a return flight from Ubon.
+Don A. Wellman landed at Chu Lai just after dark on a return flight from Ubon.
 With his attention focused primarily on watching the runway ahead of him.
-Captain Wellman did not notice that he was on the right edge of the runway until just before the right wing of his Skyhawk (BuNo 151122) struck the arresting gear revetment.
-As the aircraft continued up the runway, the wing separated from the fuselage.
+Capt.
+Wellman did not notice that he was on the right edge of the runway until just before the right wing of his Skyhawk (BuNo 151122) struck the arresting gear revetment.
 The pilot suffered an injured shoulder, and the A-4 was destroyed.
-And from Mark Williams ... the blivet broke up scattering coke cans for over 1,000 feet.
+And from Mark Williams who knew him personally: The plane’s wing struck the revetment that protected the Morest spool and went off the right side of the runway.
+As it swerved, the left wing dug into the sand and the aircraft fuselage rolled off the wing and broke into two sections, the left side of which was still precariously attached to the wing.
+The cockpit section was almost upside down but had room for the pilot to open the canopy.
+I crawled under, safetied his seat, unstrapped him, and hauled him out.
+The blivet (old drop tank with a door cut in it) which contained soda picked up for our coffee mess broke up scattering coke cans for over 1,000 feet.

 1965 - February 1970: Supported military operations in Vietnam including 1,234 sorties flown in May 1967, and delivering 1,723 tons of ordnance in December 1968